Okwizi/Internship-Assignment/README.md

 # Internship Assignment
 ## Software Pre-requisites
 ### 1. MS Access LTSC
-Used for creating 2 tables, relationships and patient form Used to link mysql database to access database using ODBC
+Used for creating 2 tables, relationships and patient form.
+Used to link mysql database to access database using ODBC.

 ### 2. MySql version 8
-Used to create one table
-Used to link mysql database to access database using ODBC
+Used to create one table.
+Used to link mysql database to access database using ODBC.

 ### 3. Sublime Text
-Text editor for editing git commit messages (Must have this feature enabled during installation) Text editor for HTML and PHP files
+Text editor for editing git commit messages (Must have this feature enabled during installation).
+Text editor for HTML and PHP files.

 ### 4. Git
-For project cloning/pulling
+For project cloning/pulling.

 ### 5. MS Word LTSC
-Used to open the data dictonary
+Used to open the data dictonary.

-### 6. Visual Studio 17.2.6
+### 6. Visual Studio 17.2.6/17+
-Used to organise and push the repo to GitHub
+Used to organise and push the repo to GitHub.

 ###7.
 Xampp Control panel
-Must have Apache installed with it to run php file
+Must have Apache installed with it to run php file.

 ## Required